BethanyJep/copperhead-server/How-to-Participate-in-a-Hack-Tournament.md

 1. Visit the [copperhead-server](https://github.com/revodavid/copperhead-server) repository and launch it in GitHub Codespaces.
 This will give you a personal game server to test your bot against during development.

-2. Replace the `server-settings.json` file in your fork with the one provided by the Host.
-This ensures your bot is tuned to the correct game rules (grid size, speed, fruit types, etc.).

 > **TIP:** You can restart your server at any time by modifying and saving the `server-settings.json` file.
 For testing, consider setting the `arenas` parameter to 1 for a single-round tournament.

-3. Launch the CopperHead client on your team server using the "Play Now" link shown in Codespaces.
+2. Launch the CopperHead client on your team server using the "Play Now" link shown in Codespaces.

 ## Step 4: Test your bot